jcpbzzn/collateral_trading/README.md

 Repo transactions from a buy-side point of view, are used for several purposes:
 - raise leverage (use holdings as collateral to get a loan to buy more holdings)
 - short securities (borrow the security to deliver to the counterparty to which they shorted)
 - yield enchancement (get an extra return from lending the

+### Bloomberg AIM

+AIM is an enterprise service that is fully integrated with the Bloomberg Terminal, allowing users to move easily from the Terminal to tools for portfolio management, trading and operations.

+## Purpose

+These scripts automate some of the processes incurred when managing day to day portfolio's liquidity, i.e, funding a new trade before settlement and closing/downsizing repo transactions when the collateral is no longer in the portfolio.

 ## References